iam-TJ/truecrypt-history/README.md

 This repository contains a curated, reconstructed history of the TrueCrypt project from when it began as a fork of Encryption for the Masses v2.0.2 in 1999 through to the TrueCrypt v7.2 release in May 2014.

+The curated history of the sub-projects (code libraries) included in TrueCrypt, and TrueCrypt releases themselves, is contained in the directory ./.METADATA/HISTORY/ in each branch.
+Please read

+ ./.METADATA/HISTORY/README.md

+for an explanation of the history meta-data.

 All source-code contained in this repository is copyright its respective authors.
 Please see the licence details in each branch.